 This New Zealand-style brunch restaurant lies in the heart of de Pijp – the neighbourhood south of Amsterdam’s canal belt that’s renowned for its bustling culinary scene.
 Though there are many delicious, hearty dishes on Bakers & Roasters menu, the restaurant’s pancake stacks are beyond amazing and are served with bacon, fruit and a generous splash of organic Canadian maple syrup.

-PANCAKES Amsterdam’s awesome menu features many pancake-centric dishes that are inspired by international cuisine as well as traditional Dutch cooking.
+Pancakes Amsterdam’s awesome menu features many pancake-centric dishes that are inspired by international cuisine as well as traditional Dutch cooking.
 The restaurant divides its menu according to style, with entire sections dedicated to flat Dutch pancakes and fluffy, thicker American varieties.
-These pancakes are topped with many different types of ingredients, including typical savoury combinations, such as ham and cheese, or sugary delights such as blueberry sauce and maple syrup.
+These pancakes are topped with many different types of ingredients, including typical savoury combinations, such as ham and cheese, or sugary delights such as chocolate sauce and stroopwafel crumble.

 To enter this cosy pancake restaurant, guests must pass through an elevated entrance on Grimburgwal, then ascend an incredibly narrow staircase.
 This precarious passageway leads onto a small dining room decorated with charming knick-knacks, including a collection of teapots that hang from the restaurant’s ceiling.
 The restaurant just serves pancakes and tops its delicious creations with an impressive variety of ingredients, such as cinnamon, brie or salami.
 As there are only four tables available inside the restaurant, it is always advisable to book a spot in advance.